Single-arm Dumbbell Snatch

 Follow these step-by-step instructions to perform Single-arm Dumbbell Snatch with proper form and technique.

-Start with your feet shoulder-width apart, holding a dumbbell in one hand.
+Stand with your feet shoulder-width apart, with a dumbbell on the floor between your feet.

 Secondary Muscles